 Sowing shall be carried out during calm weather.
 All sowing is at the contractor's own risk and any areas where germination fails shall be re-seeded at the contractor's own expense.
+The operation should be carried out in equal sowings and transverse directions and the seed shall be raked or harrowed in.

 Sowing shall be at the rate of 50 grammes per sq.m. and overseeding shall be at a rate of 20 grammes per sq.m.
+The seed mix shall be A22 mix, obtainable from Germinal Seeds GB.

-shall be provided for all deliveries prior to the sowing of grass seed stating source, mixture, purity and germination Alternative cultivars of the above species may only be used if approved by the landscape architect.
+Grass seed shall be of the composition, purity and germination as specified in BS 4428: 1989.
+Certificates of purchase shall be provided for all deliveries prior to the sowing of grass seed stating source, mixture, purity and germination Alternative cultivars of the above species may only be used if approved by the landscape architect.

 All reasonable precautions shall be taken to ensure that pedestrian and other traffic does not cross the grass areas during cultivation, seeding or until grass is established.
-Where obvious 'Short cutting' is occurring, the contractor shall erect an approved temporary fence so as to minimise the maintenance period or until such time as it is no longer necessary, or as
+Where obvious 'Short cutting' is occurring, the contractor shall erect an approved temporary fence so as to minimise the maintenance period or until such time as it is no longer necessary, or as mower.
+No more than one third of the foliage must be removed.

-When the grass is 100mm high, it shall be cut down to 50mm so as to avoid root pulling.
-If the grass leaves to avoid root pulling. grow any longer than 100mm then the cuttings shall be raked off and taken off site.
+When the crass is 100mm high, it shall be cut down to 50mm so as to avoid root pulling.
+If the grass grow any longer than 100mm then the cuttings shall be raked off and taken off site.